ktorio/ktor-documentation/topics/client-responses.md

 to read data asynchronously.
 Using `ByteReadChannel.readRemaning()` retrieves all available bytes in the channel, while `Source.transferTo()` directly writes the data to the file, reducing unnecessary allocations.

-If you don't need to manually handle the stream, you can use the [`ByteReadChannel.copyAndClose()`](https://api.ktor.io/ktor-io/io.ktor.utils.io/copy-and-close.html) function instead:
+To save a response body to a file without extra processing, you can use the [`ByteReadChannel.copyAndClose()`](https://api.ktor.io/ktor-io/io.ktor.utils.io/copy-and-close.html) function instead:

 ```Kotlin